GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 This feature allows content blockers and other request-modifying extensions to implement their use cases without requiring host permissions, and without needing to read the actual requests.

-{% Aside %}

-In order to aid with the migration process, the declarativeNetRequest API is available for use in Manifest V2 extensions as of Chrome 84.

-{% endAside %}

 ### Conditional permissions and declarativeNetRequest  {: #declarativenetrequest-conditional-perms }